Get to Know Fountain Hills

 Museum & Public Art

-The River of Time Museum is an often-overlooked gem where you can learn about the history of the area, the Native American migrations through the Valley, the mining history and development of the canal system.
+The River of Time Museum is an often-overlooked gem where you can learn about the history of the area, the Native American migrations through the Valley, the mining history, and the development of the canal system.

 Skateboarders, rollerbladers, and bicyclists can hone their skills at the Desert Vista Skate Park.